CleanroomMC/cleanroom-website/docs/groovy-script/mods/immersiveengineering/excavator.md

     weight(int)
     ```

 - `FloatArrayList`.
 Sets the chance a given block output will contain the corresponding entry in ores.
-Requires exactly ores.
+Requires exactly equal to the number of elements in `chances`.

     ```groovy:no-line-numbers
     ore(String, float)